 We talked about the different methods of payment in GCash — via Scan QR or Generate QR.

-Scan QR in turn comprises of Static QR and Dynamic QR.
-Static QR is the most mainstream and what most of GCash merchants use — this is where the QR code is printed in paper.
-Dynamic QR is a QR code that changes based on the payment information, and needs a screen to display the QR code.
-Some SM Supermarkets and malls have this payment method available.
+Scan QR in turn comprises Static QR and Dynamic QR.
+Static QR is the most common and what most of the GCash merchants use — this is where the QR code has a hard copy.
+Dynamic QR is a QR code that changes based on the payment information and needs a screen to display the QR code.
+Many payment aggregators have this payment method available.

-Generate QR is a GCash user creating a QR and having it scanned by a merchant.
-The payment experience is fast, and is best for supermarkets like Puregold.
-Starbucks also has this method included as well as BEEP ticketing.
+Generate QR/Barcode has a GCash user creating a QR and having it scanned by a merchant.
+The payment experience is fast and is best for supermarkets like Puregold.
+Starbucks also offers this method as well as BEEP bus ticketing.

 If you’d like to learn more about GCash, I created a how-to on the basics of GCash here.

-Here are a couple of more links if you’re interested with other GCash articles:
+Here are a couple of more links if you’re interested in other GCash articles:

 - GScore and GCredit